fubark/cyber/docs/build.md

 # For Web/WASM.
 zig build lib -Drelease-fast -Dtarget=wasm32-freestanding
 ```

+You'll find the resulting shared library in `./zig-out/lib`.

 ## Troubleshooting.
 - If you have trouble building mimalloc on MacOS, consider changing the sdk path in `lib/mimalloc/lib.zig` to your installed version.